 7. How can I let the Town know if I have a complaint or concern regarding public records?

 Even though we work hard on accessibility and transparency, it’s important that citizens let us know of any issues since, despite our best efforts, there will surely be opportunities for us to improve.
-Send questions about public records to Town Clerk Virginia Johnson at (919) 319-4505 or email@example.com or to Public Information Officer Susan Moran at (919) 460-4951 or via email at firstname.lastname@example.org.
+Send questions about public records to Town Clerk Virginia Johnson at (919) 319-4505 or firstname.lastname@example.org or to Chief of Strategic Communications Susan Moran at (919) 460-4951 or via email at email@example.com.

 North Carolina Open Meetings Law